benoitc/couchbeam/doc/README.md

 #### Useful modules are:

 - [`couchbeam`](couchbeam.md): The `couchbeam` module is the main interface for interaction with this application.
-It includes functions for managing connections to CouchDB servers and Couchdb Databases and for performing document creations, updates, deletes, views...
+It includes functions for managing connections to Apache CouchDB or RCOUCH servers and databases and for performing document creations, updates, deletes, views...
 - [`couchbeam_doc`](couchbeam_doc.md) Module to manipulate Documents structures.
 You can set values, updates keys, ...
 - [`couchbeam_attachments`](couchbeam_attachments.md): Module to manipulate attachments.
 You can add, remove attachments in a Document structure (inline attachments).
 - [`couchbeam_view`](couchbeam_view.md): Module to manage view results.
-- [`couchbeam_changes`](couchbeam_changes.md): Module to manage changes feeds in couchdb.
+- [`couchbeam_changes`](couchbeam_changes.md): Module to manage changes feeds.
 Follow continuously the changes in a db or get all changes at once.

-The goal of Couchbeam is to give all access to CouchDB 1.0 and sup API via HTTP in erlang.
+The goal of Couchbeam is to ease the access to the Apache CouchDB and RCOUCH HTTP API in erlang.

 Read the [NEWS](https://raw.github.com/benoitc/couchbeam/master/NEWS) file to get last changelog.